FusionAuth developer image

 Security

-One way to increase the security of your passwordless authentications is to decrease the lifetime of the code.
+One way to increase the security of your magic link authentications is to decrease the lifetime of the code.
 This will help if the email is compromised or accidentally forwarded.

 There are no limits on how many passwordless requests can be made for a user, but only the most recent code is valid.
 Using any of the others, even if they have not yet expired, will display an Invalid login credentials message to the user.